Rachel Green: Hair

-In the second-season episode "The One with the Lesbian Wedding", Rachel references the popularity of her haircut when she complains that her own overbearing mother is trying to reinvent her life after hers, lamenting, "Couldn't she just copy my haircut?"
-Despite her association with the cut, Aniston disliked the hairstyle.
-She found maintaining the hairstyle without McMillan's help difficult, stating "I'd curse Chris every time I had to blowdry.
-It took three brushes—it was like doing surgery!" and that she would rather shave her head than have to wear it for the rest of her life.
-Since Aniston, several other celebrities have worn variations of the "Rachel", among them actresses Cameron Diaz, Rachel McAdams, Emma Watson, Reese Witherspoon, Julia Roberts, comedian Tina Fey, model Tyra Banks, and singer Lily Allen.
+In the second-season episode “The One with the Lesbian Wedding”, Rachel references the popularity of her haircut while complaining that her overbearing mother is attempting to reinvent her life after hers, quipping, “Couldn’t she have just copied my haircut?”.
+Despite her association with the cut, Aniston has stated that she disliked the hairstyle despite its popularity.
+She found maintaining the hairstyle without McMillan's help difficult, and stated that she would rather shave her head than have to wear it for the rest of her life.
+Since Aniston, several other celebrities have worn variations of the "Rachel".
+The hairstyle has experienced several revivals and reinventions in popularity in the 2020s, following the series’ conclusion.